takealeap/takealeap.github.io/_posts/2019-05-28-react-native-developer.md

 ---
 layout: article
-title: Full stack developer
+title: React Native Developer
 tags: job-openings
-excerpt: We are looking for a full stack developer to take ownership of the backend work and support the frontend team as per the need.
-The person will work closely with our front end developer, app developer and UX designer to create high quality experience on web + mobile platforms.
+excerpt: We are looking for a React Native developer to take the lead in building our cross-platform app.
+The person will work closely with our backend developers and UX designer to create high quality user experience on the app.
 ---

 <h3> About us </h3>